bcharlier/HMMA238/Bonus/practicals/workflow.md

 # Common workflow

-Let's say we are working with a team on a new project and we want to use git as a team work tool.
+Let us say we are working with a team on a new project and we want to use git as a team work tool.

-##  1) configuration phase
+##  1) Configuration phase
-First of all, we go to a directory of our choice and open a terminal from it.
+First of all, go to a directory of our choice and open a terminal from it.
 Now we want our teammates to be able to identify who made each contribution.
 For this purpose, we need to set up a name and an e-mail :
 ```